IOTA-NET/IotaWallet.NET/README.md

         //Connect your wallet
         wallet.Connect();

-        //We will be using mediator to send our commands to the rust interface IMediator mediator = scope.ServiceProvider.GetRequiredService<IMediator>();

         string mnemonic = "sail symbol venture people general equal sight pencil slight muscle sausage faculty retreat decorate library all humor metal place mandate cake door disease dwarf";

         //Let's send a StoreMnemonicCommand